zhangjm12/integrations-core/mapr/README.md

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

 The MapR check is included in the [Datadog Agent][2] package.
-However, additional installation steps are necessary:
+However, some additional installation steps are necessary.

-1. Download and extract the [MapR Client][12].
-2. Update `LD_LIBRARY_PATH` and `DYLD_LIBRARY_PATH` as explained in the [MapR documentation][9] (usually with `/opt/mapr/lib/)`.
-3. Set `JAVA_HOME` (if you are running on macOS install system Java).
-3. Install the [mapr-streams-python][7] library.
+1. Agent 6 uses Upstart or systemd to orchestrate the `datadog-agent` service.
+To configure the MapR Event Store for Apache Kafka C Client, a `LD_LIBRARY_PATH` variable need to be set to `/opt/mapr/lib` in the service configuration files at the default locations of
+`/etc/init/datadog-agent.conf` (Upstart) or `/lib/systemd/system/datadog-agent.service` (systemd).
+See documentation on [Upstart](14)
+or [systemd](15) for more information on how to configure these settings.
-4. Create a password for the `dd-agent` user, then add this user to every node of the cluster with the same `UID`/`GID` so it is recognized by MapR.
+2. Create a password for the `dd-agent` user, then add this user to every node of the cluster with the same `UID`/`GID` so it is recognized by MapR.
 See [Managing users and groups][10] for additional details.
-5. If security is enabled on the cluster (recommended), generate a [long-lived ticket][8] for the `dd-agent` user.
+3. Generate a [long-lived ticket][8] for the `dd-agent` user.

 ### Configuration
 #### Metric collection